- LOOKING TO ADOPT

 Gongzhan Wu, Vice President & Managing Director - Asia

 I have been with the Gladney Center for Adoption since 1994.
 Before I joined Gladney, I was working for ESPN Sports Network as its Director of Mandarin Language Service.
 I did my undergraduate in the Shanghai International Studies University, formally known as Shanghai Foreign Language Institute before I came to U.S. in 1987.
 With a Fulbright scholarship, I attended Columbia University and obtained a Master of Philosophy in Political Science in 1989.
-In the past seventeen years, I have been responsible for Gladney's New York Office and running the Asia adoption programs.
+In the past twenty years, I am responsible for Gladney's New York Office and running the Asia adoption programs.